UbiquityRobotics/learn2/docs/ez_map/ez_map_guide.rst

 The application contains a collection of sub-menus and actions represented by icons that are described in this section.
 The icons should always be visible somewhere in the application interface, however, their size and location may differ depending on the screen orientation.
 Since the design of EZ-Map is modular, these can be added or removed, or even custom ones can be written.

+To see more on how to add these buttons visit: :doc:`./ez_map_advanced`.

 .. image:: /_static/ez_map/icons/viewswitch_landscape.svg
    :alt: EZ-Map - View Swap button